urda/website/_posts/2010-10-19-dont-always-return-true-if-false-is-an-option.md

 ---
-title: 'Don't Always 'return true' if False is an Option!'
+title: Don't Always 'return true' if False is an Option!
 author: Peter Urda
 layout: post
 redirect_from: /2010/10/dont-always-return-true-if-false-is-an-option/